OpenTOSCA/opentosca-vintner/docs/docs/development.md

 ## Repository

-The repository is a monorepo consisting of the CLI, server, docs and tests using
+The repository is a monorepo consisting of the CLI, server, docs and tests using the following commands.
+We are using  [Yarn 1 (Classic)](https://classic.yarnpkg.com/lang/en/){target=_blank}.

 ```shell linenums="1"
 git clone https://github.com/opentosca/opentosca-vintner